 - Management applied judgment in determining the functional currency of the Corporation as Canadian dollars; - Management applied judgment in determining the Corporation's ability to continue as a going concern.
 The Corporation has incurred significant losses since inception.
 Management determined that a material going concern uncertainty does not exist due to the sufficient working capital to support their planned expenditure levels.
-Future financing may come from product sales, licensing arrangements, research and commercial development partnerships, government grants, and/or corporate finance arrangements; - Management's assessment that no impairment exists for intangible assets, based on the facts and circumstances that existed during the period; and - Management's assessment of the impact the coronavirus (COVID-19) pandemic will have on operations.
+Future financing may come from product sales, licensing arrangements, research and commercial development partnerships, government grants, and/or corporate finance arrangements; and - Management's assessment that no impairment exists for intangible assets, based on the facts and circumstances that existed during the period.